anoduck/vid_siv/README.md

 * If no directory is specified on the command line, the script will default to using `/home/$USER/Videos`.
 * If the `--rm` flag is not used, the script will do nothing.
 This is so to prevent accidental deletion of files.
 * As a "bonus" feature, you can use the `--dur` flag and remove files based on minimum size as well.
-* If you have files less than 512kb that you want to keep, you can either disable zero sum with `--noz` or change it with `--min 256`.
+* If you have files less than 512kb that you want to keep, you can either disable zero-sum with `--noz` or change it with `--min 256`.

 #### Caveats